baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-linux-on-chromebook.md

 ```

 The article "[How to Manage the Crouton Linux System on Your Chromebook][24]"
-gives some additiona pointers on manging your Crounton-enabled Chromebook.
+gives some additional pointers on manging your Crounton-enabled Chromebook.
-It covers things like backing up the chroot, creating multiple chroots, etc.
+It covers things like backing up the chroot, creating multiple chroots,
+deleting a chroot, etc.

 # Working with Chrome OS and Linux
 Switching from a PC to a Chromebook comes with a few adjustments.